SPONSORED: 16 Days of Light: Women abuse has been in the dark for far too long

 About the campaign

-The #16DaysOfLight campaign involves shining a literal light on 15 dark places in the form of a tribute projected onto 15 actual locations where femicide has taken place.
+The #16DaysOfLight campaign involves shining a literal light on 15 dark places in the form of a tribute projected onto 15 actual location where femicide has taken place.

 As tribute to the women lost, on the final day of the campaign, a longer film incorporating all 15 tributes will be projected onto a building in Johannesburg.